parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 ```

 Any time a term like _signal_. _signal path_, _audio_ or _audio path_ are used
-in the context of a discussion music synthesis, it refers to the continuously
+in the context of music synthesis, it refers to the continuously varying voltage
-varying voltage representing the analog of an acoustical vibration.
-(This is to
+representing the analog of an acoustical vibration.
+This is to be distinguished
-be distinguished from _control voltage_ (_CV_) or _control path_, discussed
+from _control voltage_ (_CV_) or _control path_, discussed later.
-later.)

-### Elementary Psychoacoustics
+## Elementary Psychoacoustics

 A number of characteristics of sound vibrations combine to form a given sound's
 _timbre_: the subjective experience of the sound that allows us, for example, to